A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Update Bold Page Builder plugin to a version newer than 5.5.1 that addresses this vulnerability
+• Update the Bold Page Builder plugin to a version later than 5.5.1 once the vendor publishes a patched release

 Patch Information